-DOING BUSINESS IN NAMIBIA
+DOING BUSINESS IN NAMIBIA IN 2017

 Since 2003, Healy Consultants Group PLC has assisted our Clients with business registration in Namibia.
 Our services include i) Namibia company incorporation ii) government license registration iii) business bank account opening iv) employee recruitment v) visa strategies and vi) office rental solutions.

 Press the link headings below to read detailed, relevant, up to date information.